ray-project/ray/doc/source/ray-core/walkthrough.rst

     :start-after: __defining_task_start__
     :end-before: __defining_task_end__

-We define a Ray task by decorating a normal Python function with :ref:`ray.remote() <ray-remote-ref>`.
+To convert a normal Python function as a Ray task, we decorate the function with :ref:`ray.remote() <ray-remote-ref>`.
 The sampling task takes a progress actor handle as an input and reports progress to it.
-This shows an example of calling actors from tasks.
+The above code shows an example of calling actor methods from tasks.

 Creating a Progress Actor
 -------------------------